BamaJoe411/keybinds/README.md

 # Keybinds Mod
 by bamajoe411 and DolmondBoi

-### This mod is for use on Vanilla High.
+### Welcome to the unofficial Vanilla High Keybinds mod!

+The purpose of this mod is to allow players to do the home and spawn teleports without having to use the guide book.

 #### Todo:
-- Finish developing the mod
-- Make a better README
+- Add a way to display how many spawn teleports are left for the day